Optimized effective potentials from the random-phase approximation: Accuracy of the quasiparticle approximation: Computational details

 \section{Computational details}

-In the following section we discuss how the self-consistency cycle is performed and describe details of our implementation in the PAW code \texttt{VASP} (Vienna \textit{Ab Initio} Simulation Package).\cite{Kresse1996} Special focus is on our efficient self-consistency scheme.
+In Sec. \ref{sec:self-consistency cycle} we discuss how the self-consistency cycle is performed and describe details of our implementation in the PAW code \texttt{VASP} (Vienna \textit{Ab Initio} Simulation Package).\cite{Kresse1996} To motivate the need for an efficient self-consistency scheme, we remark that a single RPA-OEP calculation as typically performed in this work takes up roughly 100-3000 core hours, as compared to 10-60 core seconds for standard GGA calculations.